Meet Our Team

 My approach to working with your young person is to look at the goals that you share as a family.
 I work with students who find school challenging and need a guide and mentor to navigate secondary school.
 I want to be your young persons’ cheerleader – the person who is on their team when they might feel like the world is out to get them.

 Emily’s academic areas of expertise are VCE Psychology, Humanities 7-10 and 7-10 English.
+She also has extensive experience with writing appropriate IEP/ILP type documents.

 Tom Sharkie